VigneshRamasamy1990/BQGCPAtlas/Readme1.md

   Click "Create" to create the subscription.

-## Step 4: Use Pub/Sub in Your Application
+## Step 4: Application uses Pub/Sub in listening database level change stream document
   A database level changestream definition allows you to monitor and capture changes occurring at the database level in a MongoDB database.
 You can use this feature to track changes to documents within any collection in the database.

   Format the message that has to be published to the PUB/SUB which we created with above steps in GCP